 According to the article, this was a huge event with nearly three hundred guests at the reception alone.
 There was an orchestra and choir, dresses of crepe de chine and a church altar banked with fresh cut flowers.
 This news item is laden with great details.

-The Genealogy Situation Room is all about the deep-dive, gleaning even more facts from the states ones.
+The Genealogy Situation Room is all about the deep-dive, gleaning even more facts from the stated ones.
 In that spirit, let’s find out how many more genealogical gems we can extract from this historical newspaper item, which is a treasure in and of itself.

 Who: The groom, Joseph Christopher Turner (1898-1969), was a son of Baptist minister and missionary Rev. John H. Turner (b. abt.
 1854) and his wife, the former Bettie Grace Johnson (1871-bef.1929).
 The bride, Mary Benjamin Seals (b.1903), was a daughter of Benjamin Seals (1878-1909) who passed away when Mary was about six years old.
 Mary appears to have been raised by her paternal grandmother, Mary A. Henton Seals Chummuck (1853-1928) and Mary A.’s second husband, Jabez B. Chummuck (1859-1935).
 Jabez B. Chummuck, whose intriguing obituary is listed below, walked Mary down the aisle and gave her for marriage.